 What Happens After An Intervention?

 After an intervention, it is important that a person seeks immediate treatment.
-Usually, this will happen at a treatment center to help the person detox from whatever substance they have grown dependent on.
+Usually, this will happen at a treatment centre to help the person detox from whatever substance they have grown dependent on.

-If immediate treatment does not take place, often the positive results of the intervention will ware off, and the person will go back into denial.
+If immediate treatment does not take place, often the positive results of the intervention will wear off, and the person will go back into denial.